emmz3230/Routing-Controller-Doc/docs/Using-middlewares/Use existing-middleware.md

 app.listen(3000); // run express application
 ```

-Alternatively, you can create a custom [global middleware](https://github.com/typestack/routing-controllers/?tab=readme-ov-file#global-middlewares) and simply delegate its execution to the compression module.
+Instead, you can create a custom [global middleware](https://github.com/typestack/routing-controllers/?tab=readme-ov-file#global-middlewares) and simply delegate its execution to the compression module.